New Orleans Saints bounty scandal: Background

-Favre's agent, Bus Cook, later said that he also felt the Saints were deliberately trying to knock Favre out of the game, and claimed that several hits on Arizona Cardinals quarterback Kurt Warner in the divisional round a week earlier crossed the line as well.
+Favre's agent, Bus Cook, later said that he also felt the Saints were deliberately trying to knock Favre out of the game, and claimed that several hits on Arizona Cardinals quarterback Kurt Warner in the divisional round a week earlier were a similar manner as well.
 It initially appeared that Cook's argument was strengthened by the fact that Warner was knocked out of that game with a chest injury (although he later returned), and retired two weeks later.
 However, Warner later said that the hit which knocked him out was legal, and had nothing to do with his decision to retire.
 Additionally, Favre later said he viewed the NFL's allegations against the Saints as "just hearsay" and that he did not "see enough evidence" the Saints had a bounty on him.
 In Favre's biography, author Jeff Pearlman wrote that former Vikings offensive lineman Artis Hicks who played with Favre said the Minnesota Vikings ran a bounty program at the time where a player was awarded with cash if they "hurt someone special".
 The NFL declined to investigate these claims regarding the Vikings' alleged bounty program.